miromasat/iam-workshop/README.md

     * `aws --version`, which ensures cdk binary is installed
     * take a look at `granular_result.py` file and spend a minute understanding it.
     * run `python3 granular_result.py` and discuss results and see eveything fail :) why?
-3. Start by going into IAM and create an IAM Role with attached managed PowerUser Policy.
+3. Start by going into IAM and create an IAM Role with attached managed AdministratorAccess Policy.
 Name this role `pu-access`
-    * PowerUser Policy document is very powerfull and will initially let us access not only DDB (and all its content) but all other services with the exception of IAM itself.
+    * AdministratorAccess Policy document is very powerfull and will initially let us access not only DDB (and all its content) but all other services.
     * More about managed policies [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)
 4. Attach this newly created role `pu-access` to the instance you are logged into from `Step 2`.
 To verify, that instance can now access other services.
     * Notice, that the instance did not need to be restarted.